qiming82/Interfacial-fluid-dynamics-at-low-Reynolds-number/README.md

 # BIE_ecaf

-Boundary integral code to compute a perfectly conducting core-annular viscous thread subject to a radial electric field.
+Boundary integral code to compute a perfectly conducting core-annular (axisymmetric case) viscous thread subject to a radial electric field.

 The code only works for viscosity ratio \lambda = 1 but qualitatively captured the behavior of the system.